Local Development Plans - Scotland

 The Local Development Plan dataset is a composition of Local Development Plans supplied by local authorities and national parks in Scotland.
 It is intended to provide a spatial overview of common policies across Scotland.
 The authoritative data source is the originating data supplied by the planning authority and the authoritative plan is that which is published as approved and adopted by the planning authority, which may not be in a digital format.

 Development plans set out the long term vision for where development should and shouldn’t happen in the places they cover.
 The local development plan is the principal land use planning document used in assessing applications for planning permission, based upon national, regional and local policies and proposals.
 It is the most significant material consideration in determining such applications and reference to the local development plan is essential for most types of proposed development.
 The main spatial element is typically the policies and proposals map, which is created from the data that is also used in this dataset.
 Some policies will be plan-wide, and not reproduced spatially, so this dataset contains policy data that is linked to a discrete area within the planning authority area.

-In addition to the local development plan, reference should be made to the National Planning Framework (covering all of Scotland), the Strategic Development Plan (where applicable) and supplementary guidance that is included in the development plan.
+In addition to the local development plan, reference should be made to National Planning Framework 4 and supplementary guidance that is included in the development plan.

 Update and reference to other datasets

 This dataset will be updated as and when development plans are replaced and formally adopted by authorities, on a minimum quarterly basis in operational terms each year.
 Local development plans are currently replaced on a five year basis and will be further modified by the forthcoming Planning Act, likely moving to a ten year cycle with interim updates, although it is not yet clear on how updates will be prepared.
 If proposed and draft plans (and other datasets, such as issues reports) are published on the Spatial Hub, this will be as a separate dataset.